AskADock/noble-dev/index.md

 ## Milestone 3 (February 24 - March 7, 2025)

+### Week 6
+The transition of Noble to Next.JS has continued with progress going smoothly.
+Currently, all public pages are completed and updated with new feedback and bug fixes.
+Development is now focused on the MDG side and securing the public pages with captchas.
+To ensure Noble suceedes, the team is working to produce flyers and newsletters to spead the word.
+Furthermore, we plan to conduct more user testing and feedback in the comming weeks.

 ## Team

 Noble (v.2) is designed and implemented by Rina Ogino, Thomas Rivera, and Tara Walsdorf.